ch4boi/cjsite/README.md

 # cjsite
-class project with a loooong ways to go
+perso project with a loooong ways to go